You are here

 Prof Steve Field CBE

-Steve qualified as a doctor in 1982 and worked as a GP in Worcestershire and Birmingham from 1986-2017.
+Steve qualified as a doctor in 1982 and worked as a GP in Worcestershire and Birmingham from 1986 to 2017.

-Previously he was NHS England’s Deputy National Medical Director, with lead responsibility for addressing health inequalities in line with the NHS Constitution.
-From 2011-2015 Steve was Chairman of the National Inclusion Health Board which focused on improving the health outcomes of vulnerable groups including the homeless.
+Before this, he was NHS England’s Deputy National Medical Director, with lead responsibility for addressing health inequalities in line with the NHS Constitution.
+From 2011 to 2015 Steve was Chair of the National Inclusion Health Board which focuses on improving the health outcomes of vulnerable groups including the homeless.

 Steve received a CBE for services to medicine in the Queen's 2010 New Year’s Honours List.

 You can follow Steve on Twitter: